Roadhog360/CorePresence/README.md

 ### Report an issue / Suggest a feature
 Issue reports go [here](https://github.com/Roadhog360/CorePresence/issues) and suggestions go [here](https://github.com/Roadhog360/CorePresence/discussions).
 Issue reports or suggestions can also go in Discord if you want, either via `roadhog360` on Discord or in the forum in the server you found it in.

+That's all for now!
+We hope that you are as excited about this incredible new technology as we are!
+We at Clarion Corp will be sure to keep this page updated as the simple little applet continues to evolve and change!

 Psst!
 If you are an Omega Strikers developer, please read my wishlist [here](https://github.com/Roadhog360/CorePresence/discussions/2)!
 CorePresense works from log tracking, so the addition of simple log messages would make things much easier for me and make log tracking far more reliable in some areas!